Promist-Moon/tp/docs/UserGuide.md

 **Format:** `pay INDEX`

 * Marks payment for the student at the specified `INDEX`.
-The index refers to the index number shown in the displayed person list.
+The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * When you mark an **unpaid** or **overdue** student as paid, their status becomes **paid**.
 * A **paid** student cannot make payment until the next month.

 <br>

-### Listing all persons : `list`
+### Listing all students : `list`

-Shows a list of all persons in the address book.
+Shows a list of all students in the contact book.

 **Format:** `list`
 ![list command](images/list.png)